Visiting Scholars and Fellows

 These academic visitors fall into two categories: Visiting Scholars and Visiting Fellows.

-Visiting Scholars can apply to be associated with the Centre for up to twelve months (but more usually three to six).
+Visiting Scholars can apply to be associated with the Centre for up to twelve months (but more usually two to six months).
 Academics in this category are self-funded or supported by their home institution.

 Visiting Fellows can either apply to be associated with the Centre or be nominated by a member of our academic staff.
 A Visiting Fellow is awarded a modest subsistence allowance along with funds to cover a return flight.
 They usually stay at the Centre for two months during one of the three University terms.
 Visitors in this category tend to be well-established (mid-career onwards) academics.